Resources

 What gets lost between the records

-A system of record can store the denial, referral, visit, and discharge note.
-But the operating truth lives between those records: the recurring source, the missing co-signature pattern, the staff member who noticed it, and the work still required to prevent it from happening again.
+A system of record can store the care plan, the progress note, the appointment, and the phone log.
+But the operating truth lives between those records: the recurring source, the care-plan drift pattern, the staff member who noticed it, and the work still required to prevent it from happening again.

 The real question is not only, “Was this documented?”
 It is, “Will the team remember what this taught us when the next case appears?”